Download our Verruca Treatment information pack

 What are warts?

 Warts are small raised lumps that appear on the skin, they are caused by the Human Papilloma Virus (HPV).
-Warts are benign, this means that they are not cancerous; however they are very contagious and are easily spread.
+Warts are benign, this means that they are not cancerous.

 What causes Warts?

-Warts are a viral infection, this means that they are caused by a virus, specifically the Human Papilloma Virus (HPV).
+Warts are caused by a viral infection, specifically the Human Papilloma Virus (HPV).

-The HPV virus is contracted through skin to skin contact as well as through objects, this means that if an infected person touches an object with the wart, and then someone else touches or uses that object, then that person has a high risk of contracting the virus ' and therefore a wart also.
+The HPV virus is contracted through skin to skin contact as well as through objects and surfaces, this means that if an infected person touches an object with the wart, and then someone else touches or uses that object, then that person has a risk of contracting the virus and therefore a wart also.

-Communal areas such as swimming pools and gyms etc. can also harbour the virus due to there being a lot of people walking bare foot in the same space.
+Communal areas such as swimming pools and gyms can also harbour the virus due to there being a lot of people walking bare foot in the same space.

 What are the signs and symptoms of warts?

 The signs and symptoms of a wart include the following: